CA-Proc/ENSF694_Lab2/README.md

 Question 2:

-For small arrays, linear search had a much shorter run time for small 10-element arrays (6000 ns) versus the interpolation search (300,000ns)
+Linear search had a much shorter run time for small 10-element arrays (6000 ns) versus the interpolation search (300,000ns).
+This is due to the high overhead of the Math.ceil() function dominating the runtime for the interpolation search.